 Now let's talk about the signals that might be coins.

 The "textbook" coin signal is "round".
 What I mean is that the signal will have the same characteristics no matter what angle you choose to scan it.
 As you walk around the target while swinging the coil back and forth, the sound will still be smooth and repeatable from all angles.
-If it beeps for half an inch one way, it will beep for half an inch every other way.
+If it beeps for half an inch one way, the "round" signal will also beep for half an inch every other way.
 In other words, it "sounds" the same size no matter what angle you choose to scan it.
 This "classic" coin signal also has well-defined edges (on most detectors); it begins and ends at obvious points rather than fluttering, hesitating, or fading in and out gradually.
 However, it is not "clipped" unless you're at the hairiest edge of detection depth.

 Dig every one of these "textbook" signals, especially if your discriminator knob is set at "pulltab" and they're still good.

 Here's a hint.
 Just because this signal is solid and smooth doesn't mean you won't miss it.
 You could hunt a ten foot by ten foot area several days in a row and still find you've missed a few.
 The signal is solid, and when you hear it you should recognize it as good, but you might not hear it!
 If the coin is 6 inches deep, the active portion of your coil's field is only a couple inches in diameter.
 You could swing right by it and not get that "hot spot" right on top of the coin.